SjoerdV/ConvertOneNote2MarkDown/docs/README.md

 * Allow you to **choose between creating subfolders for subpages** (e.g. Page\Subpage.md) or **appending prefixes** (e.g. Page_Subpage.md)
 * Allow you you choose between putting all **Images** in a central '/media' folder for each notebook, or in a separate '/media' folder in each folder of the hierarchy
 * Fix image references in the resulting .md files, generating *relative* references to the image files within the markdown document
-* Extract all **File Objects** to the same folder as where the page is in and fix references in the resulting .md files
+* Extract all **File Objects** to the same folder as Images and fix references in the resulting .md files.
+Symbols in file names removed for link compatibility.
 * Allow you to select between **discarding or keeping intermediate Word files**
 * Allow user can **select which markdown format will be used**, defaulting to Pandoc's standard format, which strips any HTML from tables along with other desirable (for me) formatting choices.
    * markdown (Pandoc’s Markdown)